How Varify calculates the significance

 In short

-The article explains how Varify evaluates test results with a frequentist method using one-sided chi-square and t-tests to detect significance more quickly.
-It also explains why longer run times and few metrics - especially for A/A tests - are important to avoid wrong decisions by chance.
+The article explains how Varify statistically evaluates test results.
+By default, a frequentist method with one-sided tests is used, which quickly shows whether a variant performs better.
+In the Pro Plan, a two-sided frequentist method and a Bayesian method are also available.
+The bayesian method also shows a runtime prediction that estimates when 95 % significance is reached.
+It also explains why longer runtimes and few metrics - especially for A/A tests - are important to avoid wrong decisions by chance.

 Calculation of significance in app.varify.io

-Varify uses a statistical algorithm to evaluate test results. frequentist method.
-It calculates how likely it is that a difference between the variant and the original has arisen by chance.
-If chance can be ruled out as far as possible, Varify displays the reciprocal of the calculated p-value the so-called Significance.
-Is this greater than 95 %, the result is displayed in the tool as , displayed.
+By default, Varify uses a statistical frequentist method to evaluate test results.
+This involves calculating how likely it is that a difference between the variant and the original occurred by chance.
+If chance can be ruled out as far as possible, Varify displays the reciprocal of the calculated p-value - the so-called significance.
+If this is greater than 95 %, the result is displayed as significant in the tool.

-- For sales or value metrics (e.g. Average Order Value, Revenue per Visitor), a one-sided student t-test used.
+- For sales or value metrics (e.g. average order value, revenue per visitor), a one-sided Student t-test is used.

-These one-sided tests are deliberately chosen.
-They provide faster results, because they calculate less conservatively than two-sided methods.
-This allows customers to see earlier whether one variant is likely to perform better.
+These one-sided tests were chosen deliberately.
+They deliver results faster because they calculate less conservatively than two-sided methods.
+This allows you to see earlier whether one variant is likely to perform better.

-Of course, there is also a downside to this: if a test runs very short or many metrics at the same time are evaluated, the chance of a so-called False positive - i.e. a result that appears to be significant, although in reality it was only a coincidence.
+Of course, this also has a downside: if a test runs for a very short time or many metrics are evaluated at the same time, the chance of a false positive increases - i.e. a result that appears to be significant, although it was actually just a coincidence.

-👉 Better to test a little longer, so that the results stabilize and you can judge more reliably whether a variant is really better.
+Regardless of the method you choose, it is better to test a little longer so that the results stabilize and you can judge more reliably whether one variant is really better.

-Especially for A/A tests it is important to only Few destinations to add.
-Through the so-called Alpha error accumulation each additional metric increases the probability that a False positive is created - in other words, a supposed winner who is not really a winner.
+For A/A tests in particular, it is important to add only a few targets.
+Alpha error accumulation increases the probability of a false positive with each additional metric - i.e. a supposed winner that is not actually a winner.

 Best practices for A/A testing: